9th8/up-to-date-real-world-haskell/25-profiling-and-optimization.md

 transformation functions into non-recursive `unfold~s.
 When an ~unfold` appears next to a `fold`, the structure between them is then eliminated entirely, yielding a single, tight loop, with no heap allocation.
-The optimization isn\'t enabled by default, and it can radically change the complexity of a piece of code, but is enabled by a number of data structure libraries, which provide \"rewrite rules\", custom optimizations the compiler applies to functions the library exports.
+The optimization isn't enabled by default, and it can radically change the complexity of a piece of code, but is enabled by a number of data structure libraries, which provide "rewrite rules", custom optimizations the compiler applies to functions the library exports.

-We\'ll use the `uvector` library, which provides a suite of list-like operations that use stream fusion to remove intermediate data structures.
+We'll use the `uvector` library, which provides a suite of list-like operations that use stream fusion to remove intermediate data structures.
 Rewriting our program to use streams is straightforward: